derekwolpert/Visicality/README.md

 ### Additional Features:

-* A polished audio player stored at the bottom of the application with:
+* A polished audio player stored at the bottom of the application allows users to interact with:
     * A play/pause button
-    * A button to input an audio file
+    * A file input button to select a locally stored audio file
     * Various information about the selected audio file including the file's name, how many minutes have progressed in playback, and how many minutes are left
     * A progress bar to show the current position of the audio's playback, as well as allowing the adjustment of the audio's current position when clicked
     * A button to enter in and out of a full-screen mode with usage of Fullscreen API